 1987, the Interfaith Forum on Religion, Art and Architecture, Affiliate of the American Institute of Architects, Washington, D.C., gave their First Honor grant for "Magnificence in Religious Art and Engineering" 1987 to Mr. F. Sahba for the plan of the Bahá'í House of Worship close New Delhi.

 1988, the Illuminating Engineering Society of North America presented the Paul Waterbury Outdoor Lighting Design Award - Special Citation for Exterior Lighting

 1989, the Temple got an honor from the Maharashtra-India Chapter of the American Concrete Institute for "brilliance in a solid structure".

+1994 release of Encyclopædia Britannica, in its 'Design' area offers acknowledgment to the Temple as a remarkable accomplishment of the time.
 2000, Architectural Society of China as one of 100 sanctioned works of the twentieth century in the as of late distributed "World Architecture 1900-2000: A Critical Mosaic, Volume Eight, South Asia".

 2000, GlobArt Academy, situated in Vienna, Austria, displayed its "GlobArt Academy 2000" grant to the planner of the Lotus Temple, Fariborz Sahba, for "the greatness of the administration of [this] Taj Mahal of the twentieth century in advancing the solidarity and concordance of individuals all things considered, religions and social strata, to a degree unbeatable by some other engineering landmark around the world."